sirjanaY/FoodClassifier-VisionProject/README.md

 ## Training Configuration

-**Set the number of epochs from 8 to 20**:
+**Epochs set to 20**
-Training for 20 epochs provided a good balance between giving the model enough time to learn and avoiding overfitting.
-Since the dataset was small, longer training could have led to memorization rather than generalization.
+  Training for 20 epochs offered a good balance between learning and overfitting.
+While early epochs showed rapid improvement, later epochs helped the model refine class boundaries, especially when using transfer learning.
+With a small dataset, this longer schedule worked well due to early stopping tendencies of validation accuracy.

-**Use a batch size of 16** :
+ **Batch size of 16**
-A moderate batch size like 16 ensured stable gradient updates while being small enough to fit within CPU memory.
-It also helped the model generalize better than using very large or very small batch sizes.
+  A batch size of 16 ensured smooth training without memory issues on CPU.
+It struck a balance between training stability and model generalization, avoiding the pitfalls of very small (noisy) or very large (sluggish) batches.

-**Choose the Adam optimizer with a learning rate of 3e-4**:
+ **Adam optimizer with learning rate of 3e-4**
-Adam was selected for its adaptive learning rate capabilities, which adjust the step size for each parameter during training.
-This helps achieve faster and more stable convergence.
-The learning rate of 3e-4 was chosen to make learning efficient without overshooting the optimal weights.
+  Adam's adaptive learning helped the model converge faster and more reliably.
+The learning rate of 3e-4 worked well across models, avoiding both slow convergence and instability.

-**Apply categorical crossentropy as the loss function**:
+ **Categorical crossentropy as the loss function**
-Since this is a multi-class classification problem with one-hot encoded labels, categorical crossentropy was the appropriate loss function.
-It helps the model learn probabilities for each class and penalizes incorrect predictions more strongly.
+  Since the task involved multi-class classification with one-hot labels, categorical crossentropy was appropriate.
+It penalized incorrect predictions proportionally and helped models learn class probabilities effectively.

-**Monitor accuracy and ROC-AUC as evaluation metrics** :
+ **Monitored accuracy and ROC-AUC**
-Accuracy gave a straightforward measure of overall correctness, while ROC-AUC offered a deeper view into how well the model distinguished between different classes.
-This was especially important to assess model confidence and class separation in a low-data setting.
+  Accuracy provided a clear measure of performance, but ROC-AUC helped capture class-wise separation and confidence, which was especially valuable given the class imbalance and small dataset size.

 ---

 ##  Key Observations

-- **Data augmentation** slightly improved generalization without changing the architecture
+*Data augmentation significantly improved validation stability, especially when paired with transfer learning, helping the model avoid overfitting to the small dataset.
-- **Transfer learning is not always better** — especially when the dataset is small and not similar to the pretraining domain
+*Transfer learning (ResNet50, MobileNetV2) showed strong performance, but required proper freezing and fine-tuning to match or outperform simpler models — confirming its value only when carefully applied.
-- Even simple CNNs can perform **exceptionally well with the right preprocessing**
+*A custom CNN, even without pretraining, reached high AUC but suffered in validation accuracy, suggesting that deeper models generalize better with limited yet diverse data.
-- The pipeline structure makes it easy to test other architectures or configurations
+*The modular pipeline allowed rapid testing of augmentation strategies, pretrained backbones, and training settings — making iteration efficient and scalable.

 ---